 Beacon: Decision Aid for COPD Patients

-As the research lead of the team, I, together with my team, interviewed many stakeholders, people who were involved in patients’ decision-making process, in the early stage.
-We also talked to patients pre- and post-transplant to understand their worries and concerns.
-In the design phase, I participated in low-, medium-, and high-fidelity prototyping and contributed greatly to each design iteration.
-I also took part in the report writing and documentation.
+As the research lead of the team, I, with my team, interviewed stakeholders, doctors, social workers and caregivers, in the early stage.
+We also talked to pre- and post-transplant patients to understand their worries and concerns.
+In the design phase, I lead the team to conduct think-alouds and interviews to test our prototypes.

-To better help the patients, we started off by reading existing literatures on COPD, its treatment and reviewing decision aids for other diseases.
-This was followed by multiple visits to the UPMC to observe COPD information sessions and consulting sessions for patients.
+To better help the patients, we started off by reading existing literatures on COPD and its treatment.
+As there was no decision aid for COPD patients, we conducted a competitive analysis on existing decision aids for other diseases.
+This was followed by multiple visits to the UPMC hospital to observe COPD information sessions and consulting sessions.
+We collected a copy of information packet that the hospital handed out to patients.
+The packet contained all the information the patients needed to know, regarding to the disease, insurance, lung transplant surgery, and after-surgery care.
 Last but not least, we interviewed with stakeholders who were involved in patients’ decision making process.
-Those stakeholders were, but not limited to, caregivers, surgeons and pulmonologists.
-From the stakeholders, we wanted to get a full picture of what people need and want to know the most in order to make a decision on treatment.
+Those stakeholders were, but not limited to, caregivers, social workers, surgeons and pulmonologists.
+From the stakeholders, we wanted to understand what people need to and want to know the most to make an informed decision on treatment.

 These three insights were the main focus of our decision aid.

 In this prototype, we aimed to test the overall layout and content structure.
 We focused on exploring navigation structures and ways to present information about the treatment options.

 We explored two types of navigation.
 The guided navigation provided patients with all the information in a linear style.
 Patients would only use “Next” and “Previous” buttons to go through the decision aid.
 The benefit was that it is easy to use and patients would not miss any important information by skipping through sections.